miggitty/transformo3/docs/blog-integration.md

 export async function validateBlogConnection(
+  provider: 'wordpress' | 'wix',
+  credential: string,
-  provider: 'wordpress' | 'wix', siteUrl?: string, // Only for WordPress username?: string, // Only for WordPress
+  siteUrl?: string, // Required for WordPress only username?: string // Required for WordPress only
-  credential: string
 );

 // Note: Publishing is handled by n8n workflows